EUMEL-Suite/Eumel.EmailCategorizer/README.md

 The EUMEL email categorizer is an outlook add-in to tag or categorize email in its subject.
 The goal is sending an email with a prefixed subject to categorize emails before it is sent.

+A detailed documentation can be found in at [organization page](https://eumel-suite.github.io/pages/emailcategorizer.html).

 # Basic usage

 The email is written regilarily and can contain a category in brackets "[]".
 The subject is parsed for the category and added to the front of the subject.